palacms/palacms/README.md

 ### Coming in Beta

-- **Framework Integration** - Embed PalaCMS content in your existing Next.js, SvelteKit, or other apps
+- **Framework Integration** - Embed Pala content in your existing Next.js, SvelteKit, or other apps
 - **AI Block Generation** - Generate blocks with AI assistance
 - **Local Development Tools** - Full local development environment and CLI tools
 - **Marketplace Integration** - Browse and install community blocks and starters